juliendoutre/baudelaire/README.md

     - get data
     - train the model (parameters choice) and save the weights
     - load the weights and generate some text
+- create a Messenger bot that generates Baudelaire poems on demand